CodeoNordic/just-another-calendar/documentation/event-filters.md

 indicated by a padlock icon for locked filters.
 This can be used to temporarily or permanently disable the user's access to control the filters, E.G whenever changes are being made, or the calendar is fetching data.

+The filters can also have a `sort` value.
+This controls the order that the filters appear, with the lowest numbers being placed first, and the highest at the end.
+Filters without a sort value will be placed at the bottom.

+To organize filters, you may also pass an empty object with a `divider` boolean value.
+This will render a dividing line, separating the filters above and below.

 ## Client-only filters
 For `clientOnly` filters, a [`_filter`](./_filter.md) value should be passed to specify which events